MadiNyan/rikka-telegram-bot/README.md

 + /gif - get random gif, "/gif help" to see folders
 + /glitch - glitch an image
 + /img - Google image search
-+ /instagram or /ig - add filter to an image
 + /jpeg [from 1 to 10] - compress image
 + /kek [-l, -r, -t, -b] - mirror one side of an image to another
 + /leet - convert text to 1337 5P34K